heliosdrm/GRUtils.jl/docs/src/color.md

 ## High-contrast color set

 When various geometries of the same kind are included in the same plot (e.g. line plots with multiple data series), they are drawn using the predefined sequence of colors that is shown below -- unless a specific color is explicitly set by the user.
-That sequence has 20 different colors that approach [Kelly’s list of colors with maximum contrast](http://www.iscc-archive.org/pdf/PC54_1724_001.pdf) (leaving aside white and black), and the order of the first ones is reminiscent of the list one used by GNU Octave or Matlab.
+That sequence has 20 different colors that approach [Kelly’s list of colors with maximum contrast](http://www.iscc-archive.org/pdf/PC54_1724_001.pdf) (leaving aside white and black), and the order of the first colors is reminiscent of the sequence used by GNU Octave or Matlab.

 ```@example colors
 Figure((600, 150)) # hide